Dovid Shmidel

-Dovid Shmidel (also spelled Dovid Schmidel; דוד שמידל; born 1934) of Bnei Brak is a rabbi and the Chairman of Asra Kadisha (the Committee for the Preservation of Gravesites).
+Dovid Shmidel (also spelled Dovid Schmidel; דוד שמידל; April 2, 1934 – May 11, 2026) was an Austrian-born Israeli rabbi in Bnei Brak who was the Chairman of Asra Kadisha (the Committee for the Preservation of Gravesites).
 He was involved in struggles against excavations at various locations including at the Tomb of Maimonides in Tiberias in 1956 and at Israel's Highway 6; as well as at the disputed tomb of Antigonus II Mattathias in East Jerusalem.
 For an entire year, Shmidel was occupied with preserving the old Jewish cemetery in Egypt.

-Shmidel heads a kolel in Komemiyut for tens of married men who live in Jerusalem, Beit Shemesh, and other places, but they stay all week at the kolel and only go home for Shabbat.
-Shmidel delivers shiurim once or twice a week.
+Biography

-He was born in Vienna on April 2, 1934.
+Shmidel was born in Vienna, Austria, on April 2, 1934.
 In 1939, at age 5, he moved with his family to Mandatory Palestine.
 He studied at the Slabodka yeshiva and later at Kollel Chazon Ish in Bnei Brak under Rabbi Gedaliah Nadel.

-He also studied under Rabbi Moshe Shmuel Shapiro.
+He headed a kollel in Komemiyut for tens of married men who live in Jerusalem, Beit Shemesh, and other places, but they stay all week at the kollel and only go home for Shabbat.
+Shmidel delivered shiurim once or twice a week.

+Shmidel died in Bnei Brak on May 11, 2026, at the age of 92.

+Public disputes and controversies

+Shmidel's tenure as chairman of Asra Kadisha included several high-profile public disputes that received extensive coverage in Israeli media.

+Stone-throwing at Rabbi Yosef Shalom Elyashiv's home (1997–1998)

+In 1997–1998, during preparatory excavations for the Uzi Narkiss road near Pisgat Ze'ev in Jerusalem, dozens of graves were discovered.
+Rabbi Yosef Shalom Elyashiv, then the leading Lithuanian Haredi posek, ruled that the bones could be preserved in place by deep drilling and reinterment in clay vessels.
+Shmidel and Asra Kadisha rejected the compromise.
+Activists associated with the organization demonstrated outside Elyashiv's home in Jerusalem and threw stones at the building.
+The Lithuanian Haredi daily Yated Ne'eman published a sharp article condemning Asra Kadisha, and several prominent activists left the organization in protest to form a rival group, HaAguda LeMeniyat Chilul Kvarim, under Rabbi Micha Rothschild, an Elyashiv associate.